USEPA/the-manifest-game/docs/README.md

 which made prototyping possible in a short amount of time.

 Another dependency of note is [zustand](https://github.com/pmndrs/zustand), a popular state management library.
-We use this library to manage the global state of the decision tree.
-We use the devtools middleware, which allows developers to use the redux dev tools in their local development environment.
+We use this library to manage the global state of the decision tree to make sure that the logic for updating to tree was centralized and the tree remains in a acceptable state on change.

 ## Configuration

 The decision tree is read from a JSON configuration file that contains all choices in the tree, and any accompanying metadata.
 The decision tree config files are stored in the `public/` directory, which is included in the bundled artifact at build time.
 Configs are fetched from the server, read, and parsed at runtime to build the decision tree.
 In particular the `public/default.json` tree config file is loaded by default when the user first visits the page.

-The decision tree config should follow the below example:
+The decision tree config should follow a schema illustrated by the below example:

 ```json
 {